Washington Square

 Washington Square, originally designated in 1682 as Southeast Square, is a 6.4 acres open-space park in Center City Philadelphia’s southeast quadrant and one of the five original planned squares laid out on the city grid by William Penn’s surveyor, Thomas Holme.

-Learn about Washington Square
+About Washington Square

 Washington Square, originally designated in 1682 as Southeast Square, is a 6.4 acres open-space park in Center City Philadelphia's southeast quadrant and one of the five original planned squares laid out on the city grid by William Penn's surveyor, Thomas Holme.
 It is part of both the Washington Square West and Society Hill neighborhoods.
 In 2005, the National Park Service took over ownership and management of Washington Square, through an easement from the City of Philadelphia.
 It is now part of Independence National Historical Park.